clearblueskymind/Keto-Friendly-/Grok/GROK-GPT-SUMMER-CONFIGURATION.md

 - You calculate macros and track totals for the day
 - Include: protein, fat, calories, net carbs, fiber, Sodium, potassium, and water.
 - When calculating macros: DO NOT display macros for each item of a recipe separately.
+- Kombucha: yes/no?
 - Vitamins taken: yes/no?
 - Bowel movement: yes/no?
-- Probiotics yes/no?
+- Probiotics: yes/no?
-- Dr. Mercola Hydrogen drink yes/no?
+- Dr. Mercola Hydrogen drink: yes/no?
 ---

 ### ✅ Recipes